mapattacker/datascience/evaluation.rst

 Receiver Operating Characteristic (ROC) is used to show the performance of a binary classifier.
 Y-axis is True Positive Rate (Recall) & X-axis is False Positive Rate (Fall-Out).
 Area Under Curve (AUC) of a ROC is used.
 Higher AUC better.

+Some classifiers have a decision_function method while others have a probability prediction method, and some have both.
+Whichever one is available works fine for an ROC curve.

 .. code:: python